 Moral of the story, make sure you have your value proposition organized so you can tell the most compelling story to your potential buyers who likely know exactly what they are looking to acquire.

-The typical types of groups you can expect to deal with when selling your agency or book of business are as follows:
+The typical types of groups you can expect to deal with when selling your insurance agency or listing your insurance book of business for sale are as follows:

 - Larger FMOs with a focus on Medicare agent and Medicare sales growth.